 NOTE: Almost all RVs and vehicles with trailers will be asked to go through customs, so if you have an RV or trailer, you should plan to go directly into the customs lane.
 This is usually a quick and painless process of allowing the border officials to visually inspect the contents of your vehicle and trailer.
 If you are respectful and polite, everything will go smoothly.

-Once through the border crossing, you need to get in the third lane (locate Highway 1D) from the left and stay in that lane.
+Once through the border crossing, get in the third lane from the left and stay in that lane which leads to Highway 1D,.
 There are a number of quick turnoffs and merging lanes, but if you stay calm, drive slowly, and stay in the third lane to the left, you will be in the correct lane to make the turnoff for the Ensenada toll road.
 As the highway curves to the left, look for the Ensenada toll road sign on your right.
 You only get a few seconds warning because the exit is only a few feet past the sign on the right… but you will be in the correct lane to easily exit towards CHIPSA hospital.

-Once on the Ensenada exit, you will then find that traffic from another road will be merging with your lane… stay calm and allow the other vehicles to merge into your lane with you… Now you are on your way to a safe and pleasant drive out towards the Pacific Ocean coast and CHIPSA.
+After the Ensenada exit, you will find traffic from another road merging with your lane.
+Stay calm and allow the other vehicles to merge into your lane with you.
+Now you are on your way to a safe and pleasant drive out towards the Pacific Ocean coast and CHIPSA.
 Continue to follow any signs pointing towards the Ensenada toll road.
 You will basically drive parallel to the US/Mexico border until you are near to the Ocean, then the highway cuts south, and continues on towards Ensenada.
 The CHIPSA hospital is nearby, now you can relax as you will soon be able to recognize the CHIPSA hospital as the tallest building on your right, during the remaining next few blocks, before going south on the road to Ensenada.

 Hotels in Tijuana

-Tijuana is an exciting town to visit, but we do not recommend driving your vehicle in Tijuana if you are not planning to drive beyond Tijuana.
-If the intent of your trip is to stay exclusively in Tijuana, we highly recommend that you park your car in one of the many parking lots on the US side of the border, then take the 5 minute bus ride across the border into Tijuana where a CHIPSA patient services representitive shall be waiting for you to be directly transported to the hospital.
+Tijuana is an exciting town to visit, however we do not recommend driving your vehicle in Tijuana if you are not planning to drive beyond Tijuana.
+If the intent of your trip is to stay exclusively in Tijuana, we highly recommend that you park your car in one of the many parking lots on the US side of the border.
+Then take the 5 minute bus ride across the border into Tijuana where a CHIPSA patient services representative transport you directly to the hospital.

 The Tijuana Cultural Center is one of the Zona Rio’s principal attractions.
 It features exhibits of works by regional, national and international artists.
 This hotel is situated less than five minutes from the border and 15 minutes from San Diego.
 Each room is equipped with a king size bed or two double beds, bathroom, tv and a desk.
 Enjoy the impeccable service, which will further enhance your stay.
 The staff is professional and friendly, delivering unparalleled service.
 There is no charge for one child with a paying adult.